tarannumzaman/tarannumzaman.github.io/_publications/2009-10-01-paper-title-number-1.md

 [Download paper here](https://par.nsf.gov/servlets/purl/10166153)

-Recommended citation: Localizing concurrency faults that occur in production is hard because, (1) detailed field data, such as user input, file content and interleaving schedule, may not be available to developers to reproduce the failure; (2) it is often impractical to
+Abstract: Localizing concurrency faults that occur in production is hard because, (1) detailed field data, such as user input, file content and interleaving schedule, may not be available to developers to reproduce the failure; (2) it is often impractical to